Division of Korea

 It was understood that this division was only a temporary arrangement until the trusteeship could be implemented.
 In December 1945, the Moscow Conference of Foreign Ministers resulted in an agreement on a five-year, four-power Korean trusteeship.
 However, with the onset of the Cold War and other factors both international and domestic, including Korean opposition to the trusteeship, negotiations between the United States and the Soviet Union over the next two years regarding the implementation of the trusteeship failed, thus effectively nullifying the only agreed-upon framework for the re-establishment of an independent and unified Korean state.

 With this, the Korean question was referred to the United Nations.
 In 1948, after the UN failed to produce an outcome acceptable to the Soviet Union, UN-supervised elections were held in the US-occupied south only.
 Syngman Rhee won the election, while Kim Il Sung consolidated his position as the leader of Soviet-occupied northern Korea.
-This led to the establishment of the Republic of Korea in southern Korea on 15 August 1948, promptly followed by the establishment of the Democratic People's Republic of Korea in northern Korea on 9 September 1948.
+This led to the establishment of the Republic of Korea in southern Korea on 15 August 1948, which promptly followed the establishment of the Democratic People's Republic of Korea in northern Korea on 9 September 1948.
 The United States supported the South, the Soviet Union supported the North, and each government claimed sovereignty over the whole Korean peninsula.

 On 25 June 1950, North Korea invaded South Korea in an attempt to re-unify the peninsula under its communist rule.
 The subsequent Korean War, which lasted from 1950 to 1953, ended with a stalemate and has left Korea divided by the Korean Demilitarized Zone (DMZ) up to the present day.

-During the April 2018 inter-Korean summit, the Panmunjom Declaration for Peace, Prosperity and Reunification of the Korean Peninsula was adopted between Kim Jong Un, the Supreme Leader of North Korea, and Moon Jae-in, then President of South Korea.
-During the September 2018 inter-Korean summit, several actions were taken toward reunification along the border, such as the dismantling of guard posts and the creation of buffer zones to prevent clashes.
-On 12 December 2018, soldiers from both Koreas crossed the Military Demarcation Line (MDL) into the opposition countries for the first time in history.
-In following years, dialogue broke down and hostilities resumed.

 Historical background

 Japanese rule (1910–1945)

-When the Russo-Japanese War ended in 1905, Korea (then the Korean Empire) became a nominal protectorate of Japan and was annexed by Japan in 1910.
-Emperor Gojong was removed.
+When the Russo-Japanese War ended in 1905, Korea (then the Korean Empire) became a nominal protectorate of Japan and was formally annexed by Japan in 1910.
+Emperor Gojong was deposed.
 In the following decades, nationalist and radical groups emerged to struggle for independence.
 Divergent in their outlooks and approaches, these groups failed to come together in one national movement.
-The Korean Provisional Government (KPG) in exile in China failed to obtain widespread recognition.
+The Korean Provisional Government (KPG) in-exile in the Republic of China failed to obtain widespread recognition until the onset of World War II.